-If a policy is cancelled, motorists may find it difficult to purchase a policy elsewhere.
-If this situation occurs, vehicle owners can join the Delaware Auto Plan which is sponsored by the state as a means of providing coverage for those who cannot obtain car insurance quotes in the traditional manner.
+If a policy is canceled, motorists may find it difficult to purchase a policy elsewhere.
+If this situation occurs, vehicle owners can join the Delaware Auto Plan which is sponsored by the state as a means of providing coverage for those who cannot traditionally obtain car insurance quotes.
 The rates applied within the Delaware Auto Plan are higher than those applied by traditional carriers and this option should only be considered as a last resort.

 Preventing Insurance Fraud